dstorch/dstorch.github.io/content/experience/_index.md

 * Migration from MongoDB's legacy wire protocol to <a href="https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/#std-label-wire-op-msg">OP_MSG</a>, the RPC protocol it uses today.
 * Design of the format used to log updates for replication.
-* Storage of schema metadata indicating which fields are arrays, and consumption of this metadata in the query optimizer in order to make key optimization decisions.
+* Storage of schema metadata indicating which fields are arrays, and consumption of this metadata in the query optimizer in order to make performance-critical optimization decisions.
 * Introduction of a <a href="https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/">feature compatibility version</a>
 designed to facilitate a smooth upgrade/downgrade process.